jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple2_radia/VALIDATION.md

 can resolve the shell on macOS, and changes only `PYTHON_BIN` plus the explicit non-mutating `AUTO_INSTALL_TEST_DEPS=0` setting.
 This tests the intended exit-2 preflight path without introducing an unrelated launcher failure.

+## Version 0.2.5 manifest-format correction

+Version 0.2.4 mixed a byte-length column into `SHA256SUMS.txt`.
+Although the digests were correct, macOS `shasum -c` interpreted the size field as part of the filename.
+Version 0.2.5 separates sizes into `BYTES.txt` and restores the standard two-field checksum grammar.